Art on the Prairie

 IG: nymphinthewood

 I create wearable art that helps people show off their true styles.
-I've been creating jewelry for the past 7 years, learning and improving on my abilities with both wire wrapping and fused glass!
+I've been creating jewelry for the past 8 years, learning and improving on my abilities with both wire wrapping and fused glass!
 I believe that jewelry can help you to feel more confident and beautiful when it really speaks to you, and I strive to create pieces that do just that!
+The glasswork is started using sheets and balls of glass.
+I fuse, cut, and shape the glass up to 4 times.
+Then, using copper or sterling silver, I weave, wrap, and shape the wire around the glasswork to transform it into jewelry.
+The pieces are then oxidized and polished to add depth and beauty.

 Mary Nelson